(Latest Update: Mar 9, 2022)

-Covid has thrown a spanner into the works for hands-on learning because even if you have enough space to run a ‘socially distanced’ course, your students could still be sent home at any time.
-With that in mind, we’ve divided the tutorial from 2019 into separate stages that make it easier to restructure the labs:
+Covid has thrown a spanner into the works for hands-on learning because even if you have the space to run a ‘socially distanced’ course, your students could still be sent home at any time.
+With that in mind, we’ve divided the build tutorial from 2019 into separate stages that make it easier to restructure the labs:

-1) Component prep: requires the equipment you normally have access to in the lab space like soldering irons, heat guns, drills, etc.
+1) Component prep: requires the equipment you normally have access to in the lab like soldering irons, heat guns, drills, etc.

 The main components:

 You will need a UART adapter module to program your logger – This must support 3.3v output & is easier to use if the pin order matches the ProMini connections.
 UART modules available with the FT232, CP2102, & CH340 chips will all work if the chip maker supplies drivers for your operating system.

 The Arduino IDE will NOT be able to communicate with your logger unless the driver for your UART module is installed on your Windows or MAC operating system.
 We use FTDI basic UART modules & you can download the driver at the FTDI website.
 There’s a basic installation guide at Adafruit , a more detailed one at Sparkfun, and PDF guides from FTDI.UART chips can only supply ~50mA so if your sensors need more current you might run out of power causing a restart of the ProMini.
 (A somewhat common problem when testing high-drain GPS modules or wireless transmitters)

 (NOTE: I have connected ProMini’s to UART modules the wrong way round many, many, times, and none have been harmed by the temporary reversal.
 Also note that FAKE FTDI chips are a common problem with cheap eBay vendors, so it might be safer to buy a SiLabs CP2102, or CH340 UART from those sources.
 If you are using the ‘cheap ones’ it’s a good idea to include UART modules from two different manufacturers in the student kits to deal with the inevitable driver compatibility issues.)